tblivet/docs/modules/testing/basic-checks.md

 In these headers, details can be found about the author, the license, the original year of publication.
 One command will apply the license header to all your files, or update it as necessary.

-This tool is part of `prestashop/php-dev-tools` available on [Packagist](https://packagist.org/packages/prestashop/php-dev-tools), which can be required via composer.
+This tool is suggested by `prestashop/php-dev-tools` on [Packagist](https://packagist.org/packages/prestashop/php-dev-tools), and must be required via composer separately.

 ### Example